OSGeo/OSGeoLive-doc/README.rst

 using Sphinx. reSt is similar to wiki markup, and readable in plain ascii.
 As a quick check, github will (partially) render reSt documents as HTML.

-1. Install python and sphinx version 1.6.4 or greater (as provided with Ubuntu >10.04), (install_main_docs.sh does this too)
+1. Install python and sphinx version 1.6.5 or greater (as provided with Ubuntu >10.04), (install_main_docs.sh does this too)
 ::
+   pip install sphinx==1.6.5
+   pip install sphinx-intl
+   pip install sphinxjp.themes.revealjs
-   sudo apt-get install python-sphinx
+   sudo apt-get install cpanminus sudo cpanm Text::SimpleTable::AutoWidth

 2. Clone or download the documentation
 ::